 8. Use Agile methodology for data warehouse development projects

 Waterfall is not a good fit for a data warehouse project.
 Consider Agile or Scrum to carry out the project jobs iteratively.
 For business intelligence projects, it’s impossible to gather and formalize all the requirements at once.
-You are losing time if a business analyst spends weeks to ask users what they expect to get from the system to be developed.
+You are losing time if a business analyst spends weeks asking users what they expect to get from the system to be developed.
 They don’t know what they want.
 Seriously.
-We recommend to move progressively and get feedback on what’s been released in sprints.
+We recommend moving progressively and get feedback on what’s been released in sprints.
 This approach allows for getting timely feedback and managing change requests more effectively.

 9. Prepare to embrace changes

 Changes to data warehousing are inevitable.
 Eventually, you will have to make changes initiated by internal or external influencers, e.g., regulations or a new data management policy.
 Your ETL processes and toolsets should be established with possible changes in mind.
 Do comprehensive research to identify the maximum possible scenarios and adapt your system to those beforehand.

 Any change is challenging, and although proven practices for data warehousing implementation will help minimize those, you must be prepared.